NELLIE: A Neuro-Symbolic Inference Engine for Grounded, Compositional, and Explainable Reasoning: Related Work

-Another line of work has explored the capacity for transformers to emulate stepwise~\cite{tafjord-etal-2021-proofwriter} or end-to-end~\cite{clark-etal-2020-transformers, picco-etal-2021-neural-unification, saha-etal-2021-multiprover} logical reasoning over small rulebases converted into NL.
-It is unclear whether this type of approach, which has thusfar considered only simple conjunctive rules, scales to larger KBs with more complicated rules such as those one might see in a traditional expert system.
+Recent work explores methods of handling NL without parsing it to another formalism.
+Some use LMs to generate proof steps in mathematical theorem proving~\cite{polu-sutskever-2020-GenerativeLM,welleck-etal-2022-naturalprover}.
+Variants of neural theorem provers~[NTPs;~\citet{rocktaschel-riedel-2017-end}] such as NLProlog~\cite{weber-etal-2019-nlprolog} reconcile NL facts with symbolic reasoning by learning embeddings for the facts and symbols in a theory, then using weak unification to backward chain. \citet{kalyanpur-etal-2021-braid} inject neural reasoning into a Boxer/Prolog-based symbolic reasoner via a special LM-calling predicate. \citet{arabshahi-etal-2021-corgi} combine handwritten symbolic rules with neural symbol embeddings to classify conversational intents.
+Other work explores using LMs to emulate stepwise~\cite{tafjord-etal-2021-proofwriter,kazemi-etal-2023-lambada} or end-to-end~\cite{clark-etal-2020-transformers,picco-etal-2021-neural-unification} logical reasoning over small rulebases converted to NL.
+These approaches require both user-provided if/then rules to operate, while \sysname{} requires only facts and is thus applicable to domains in which rules are not available.

-\paragraph{Modular Reasoning over NL} \sysname{}'s systematic reasoning is related to recent NLP approaches that decompose problems into sequences of modular operations. \citet{gupta-etal-2020-neural} introduce a neural module network~\cite[NMN;][]{andreas-etal-2016-neural} that performs QA using separate modules to perform text span extraction and arithmetic operations. \citet{khot-etal-2021-text} introduce another NMN variant that decomposes a question into a sequence of simpler ones answerable by different existing models.
-Systematic question decomposition is also explored in \citet{talmor-berant-2018-web, min-etal-2019-multi, wolfson-etal-2020-break}.
+\paragraph{Modular Reasoning over NL} \sysname{}'s systematic reasoning is related to approaches that decompose problems into sequences of modular operations. \citet{gupta-etal-2020-neural} introduce a neural module network~[NMN;~\citet{andreas-etal-2016-neural}] for QA with modules for span extraction and arithmetic operations. \citet{khot-etal-2021-text} introduce another NMN that decomposes questions into simpler ones answerable by existing models.
+These are part of a broader class of work decomposing multi-step reasoning using reasoning modules~\cite{khot-etal-2022-decomposed,saha-etal-2023-branch-solve-merge,saha-etal-2023-murmur}.

-\paragraph{Systematic Explanation Generation} A series of recent work has tackled structured explanation generation, in which a high-level hypothesis is supported by a reasoning chain of systematic inference operations over natural language.
-One strategy, coined ``chain of thought'' prompting~\cite{wei-etal-2022-chain, kojima-etal-2022-large}, is to elicits free-form intermediate inference hops from LMs before they generate a final answer.
-The recent EntailmentBank dataset~\cite{dalvi-etal-2021-explaining} has driven research towards the construction of \textit{explanation trees}, challenging models to reconstruct stepwise entailment proofs of a statement using a set of provided support facts.
-This direction builds upon a previous batch of approaches for explainable reasoning that aim to retrieve a set of support statements from a knowledge store that justify a decision, stopping short of explaining their role in logical entailment~\cite{pan-etal-2019-improving, jansen-ustalov-2019-textgraphs, yadav-etal-2019-quick, valentino-etal-2020-case, thayaparan-etal-2021-explainable}.